 In the history of Indian Test Cricket, reaching the 2000-run milestone has always been a matter of pride.
 While many have achieved this feat, only a few have done so with remarkable speed.

-Currently, the record for the fastest Indians to score 2000 test runs is jointly held by Virender Sehwag and Rahul Dravid, both accomplishing it in 40 innings.
-However, a new name is on the verge of making history: Yashasvi Jaiswal, with 1798 runs from 36 innings, needs only 202 more runs.
+Currently, the record for the fastest Indians to score 2000 test runs is jointly held by Yashasvi Jaiswal, Virender Sehwag and Rahul Dravid, accomplishing it in 40 innings.

-Now, let's look at the elite list of players who previously set the standard by being the fastest Indians to reach 2000 test runs.
+Let's look at the elite list of players who previously set the standard by being the fastest Indians to reach 2000 test runs.

-1. Rahul Dravid (40 innings)
+2. Rahul Dravid (40 innings)

 Rahul Dravid representing India in tests.
 Image | Mint

 Rahul Dravid, famously known as "The Wall" for his brilliant defensive technique and concentration in tests, reached 2000 test runs in just 40 innings.
-His ability to bat for longer periods and wearing down the opposition was a key aspect for India's Test success.
+His ability to bat for longer periods and wear down the opposition was a key aspect of India's Test success.

 Virender Sehwag representing India in tests.
 Image | Instagram